 It’s common for most women to have made that type of sacrifice.
 However, the red flag starts to wave if keeping your marriage together is at the expense of your own happiness and mental health.
 If you are continually discouraged from pursuing your own dreams and happiness, it’s time to consider if staying in the marriage has been a reason for that neglect.

 You Feel Nothing Will Change for the Better

 Perhaps you feel like nothing will change for the better, and your spouse is unwilling to try.
 If you are in one of the above situations, where you are mistreated and disrespected, it may be time to stop.
-Or if you continue to justify your spouse’s misbehaviour towards you, or continue to prioritize everything over your own mental health and happiness.
+This holds true if you continue to justify your spouse’s misbehavior towards you, or continue to prioritize everything over your own mental health and happiness.

 Ending a marriage is a messy and complicated process.
 It can be terrifying to take that leap – the one where you go from having a predictable but unhappy existence to one that is full of uncertainty and stress.
 But remember that there is a whole new chapter of your life that awaits you if you decide to do so.